Quick start

 When should I use the Carpet Calculator?

 Use it when your task matches one of these common needs: Estimate carpet for a simple rectangular room.
 Convert square feet into square yards.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know room length, room width, roll width, and waste percent.

 What is the Carpet Calculator doing with my inputs?

-In plain language: The calculator multiplies room length by width, adds waste, divides by 9 for square yards, and divides by roll width for approximate linear feet.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses floor area = length x width, adjusted area = floor area x (1 + waste percent / 100), square yards = adjusted area / 9, and approximate linear feet = adjusted area / roll width.
+The examples on the page are there so you can compare your inputs with a carpet room example before copying the answer.

 What should I double-check before trusting the answer?